-Surya is a leading international lawyer whose expertise covers a number of areas of international law, including international investment law, international trade law, international land and maritime boundary disputes, international watercourses law, and international human rights law, and the national laws of Nepal, India, and Cambodia.
-He also covers Hindu Law in his research and practice.
+Surya is a leading international lawyer whose expertise covers a number of areas of international law, including international investment law, international trade law, the law of the sea, international land and maritime boundary disputes, international environmental law, international watercourses law, and international human rights law.

 Surya was appointed a Queen’s Counsel (QC) (Hon) in 2017 in recognition of his contribution to international law and human rights.
 A press release of the British Government of January 2017 announcing his appointment as a QC stated that Professor Subedi had made “an exceptional contribution over a sustained period at the international level to develop international law and to advance human rights.”

-Surya has acted as a counsel in cases before the international courts and tribunals, including the International Court of Justice and the International Centre for Settlement of Investment Disputes (ICSID).
-He has also been appointed to the list of arbitrators under the UK-EU Trade and Cooperation Agreement (TCA).
-He is a member of the London Court of International Arbitration (LCIA).
+Surya has acted as a counsel in cases before the international courts and tribunals, including the International Court of Justice and the International Centre for Settlement of Investment Disputes.
+He has also been appointed to the list of arbitrators under a post-Brexit comprehensive treaty – the UK-EU Trade and Cooperation Agreement.
+He is a member of the London Court of International Arbitration.